FAQ: Event planning

 Of course...please contact Institute Events.
 We will be happy to offer recommendations.

-Should I webcast my event?
+Should I webcast my in-person event?

 Whether to webcast is a judgment call.
 Give some thought to whether offering that service will have a negative impact on attendance.
 Many times, an event’s quality is connected to the onsite engagement of participants—and you would not want a speaker addressing an empty room.
 If you’d like to offer a wider audience access to the program, you can always make the video available online afterward.
 Contact MIT Video Productions for assistance with recording.